SalesConnection/Caction-Support/docs/Add_New_Job.md

      <img src="img/Add_New_Job_Step_4.png" alt="Add New Job Step 4">
    </p>

-5. Fill out the details of the new job.<br>
+5. Fill out the details of the new job.
+Available fields may differ depending on your company’s system setup..<br>

    | Field Name| Description |
    |-------|---------|